 While this approach allows you to quickly add any members you'd like, the downside is that you are now on the hook to manage the group.
 Therefore, this may not be the ideal approach for larger groups.

-- Member Fields - Specific pre-existing fields in Novi, such as address, member type, etc. See "Member Field conditions available" below for a list of available fields.
+Member Fields - Specific pre-existing fields in Novi, such as address, member type, open balance, etc. See "Member Field conditions available" below for a list of available fields.

-- Product Purchases - A list of ecommerce products that can be used as "Has Purchased" (not including cancelled orders, but fulfilled or open status does not count) or "Has Not Purchased" conditions.
+Product Purchases - A list of ecommerce products that can be pulled based on "Has Purchased" (not including canceled orders, but fulfilled or open status does not count) or "Has Not Purchased" conditions.
 Note: If the purchaser was not logged in (i.e. they were a guest), they will not be included in the Group.

-- Subscriptions - A list of subscription products based on the number of days ago of the subscription expirations
+Subscriptions - A list of subscription products based on the number of days ago of the subscription expiration dates.

 Here is an example of a Product Purchase condition: